Common Causes of Tire Tread Separation

-Tire tread separation can be caused by a number of factors, but some of the most common include:
+Tire tread separation can be caused by a number of factors, but some of the most common include the following:

-- Excessive wear – Tires are designed to last a certain number of miles, and when they are tested beyond those limits, it can cause excessive wear, which increases the likelihood of tread separation.
+- Excessive wear: Tires are designed to last a certain number of miles, but when they are tested beyond those limits, it causes excessive wear, which increases the likelihood of tread separation.

-- Manufacturer defect – Occasionally, defects in tire manufacturing or design can cause tread separation.
+- Manufacturer defects: Defects in tire manufacturing or design can cause tread separation.
 This sometimes occurs in the chemical component aspect of the manufacturing process, which can make it difficult for the steel belting and tire tread to bond correctly.
-In cases involving manufacturing defect, a manufacturer may be ruled liable for injury or repair.
+In cases involving manufacturing defects, a manufacturer may be ruled liable for injury or repair.

 Additionally, tires that are poorly retreaded or restored, or those that are not properly inflated, may experience greater degrees of deterioration, which can prompt tread separation.